datamonks/dotfiles/readme.md

 This repo was forked and has since been modified to fit my needs.
 See the "Thanks" section at the end of this readme for credits.

-## Installation
+## dotfiles Installation

 ### Using Git and the bootstrap script

-You can clone the repository wherever you want.
-(I like to keep it in `~/Projects/dotfiles`, with `~/dotfiles` as a symlink.)
 The bootstrapper script will pull in the latest version and copy the files to your home folder.

 ```bash
 git clone https://github.com/kristinpeterson/dotfiles.git && cd dotfiles && source bootstrap.sh